 I lost complete faith in the President & CEO Krishna Thiagarajan (whom I briefly Interim Executive Assisted without executive pay in 2022) and my former department (People & Culture/HR: Paul Johnson and Daniel Ecklor) after I heard about these silent terminations.
 I saw how deeply hurt and betrayed these staff and musicians felt, and how much it negatively impacted their lives with long-lasting repercussions.

-I was especially disheartned because I had written to the President & CEO in my exit interview about the organization needing a Chief of Staff to provide better accountability over HR, Vice Presidents, and middle managers handling of direct reports and grievances.
+I was especially disheartned because I had written to the President & CEO (Krishna Thiagarajan) in my exit interview about the organization needing a Chief of Staff to provide better accountability over HR, Vice Presidents, and middle managers handling of direct reports and grievances.

-A Chief of Staff helps address problems with proactivity, rather than reactivity when major grievances or situations such as mine arise.
-When management is too busy protecting themselves or the company, the staff need someone they can trust standing by them and whom they can go to without fear of being fired, silenced, penalized, or met with complete disregard, criticism, or apathy.
+When management and especially HR is too busy protecting the company, the staff need someone they can trust standing by them and whom they can go to without fear of being fired, silenced, penalized, or met with complete disregard, criticism, or apathy.

 Staff who work under the Seattle Symphony leadership carry out the logistics of the mission of the nonprofit organization.
-The fact that the SSO easily tosses out the staff who serve their mission in this cruel method of termination speaks volumes about the toxic culture that still exists and is perpetuated by leadership.
+The fact that the SSO easily tosses out the staff who serve their mission in this cruel method of silent termination speaks volumes about the toxic culture that still exists and is perpetuated by leadership.
 Nonprofits should never be treated like they are large corporations like Boeing where people are treated like numbers.

 It doesn't help that the VP of People & Culture and Chief Diveristy Officer, Paul Johnson comes from a corporate background working in HR leadership for Boeing and Starbucks, and the HR manager, Daniel Ecklor does not come from a nonprofit background or music background either.
+Daniel's approach to handling staff grievances is cold, dismissive, deflective, and undermining.

-Similarly, the CEO’s primary responsibility is to safeguard the organization, which often means they defer to HR’s decisions and rarely question their motives.
-I've seen this reflected through the VP of Marketing, Christy Wood, when it comes to over-monitoring staff's social media and intimidating staff directly.
+It's the CEO's job to ensure management (like HR) does not abuse their power.
+But I feel he hasn't protected the staff and musicians in the way that they deserve.
+HR, by design, exists to protect the organization, not the employees.
+Similarly, the CEO’s primary responsibility is to safeguard the organization, which often means they defer to HR’s decisions and rarely question their motives and blindly trust that their leadership team is treating staff fairly.
+I've also seen this reflected through the VP of Marketing, Christy Wood, when it comes to over-monitoring staff's social media and intimidating staff directly, while using the excuse of "It's part of my job."

 There’s a reason HR departments frequently engage in union-busting efforts.
 They are trained in tactics to exploit every loophole available, often employing strategies designed to intimidate or discourage staff from organizing.
 These actions reinforce a power imbalance, leaving employees vulnerable.